geoffreyangus/cs106r/notes.md

 ```
 In repl.it, you can run a Python file by simply clicking **Run**.

-### Simple Functions
+### Our First Pytho Program
 Let's write our first Python program.
-We'd like it to
+We'd like our program to output a simple message: I am Python program!

+To output text in Python, we can use the `print()` function which is built into Python.
+In the example below, we call the print function and include the message we'd like to print in quotes within the parantheses that follow the function name. **Remember**: the itself message needs be written within quotes.

 _Python Code_
 ```python